andr-ew/brds/README.md

 consider allowing unique mix mode per-output
 - there's space in the UI if only 1 glyph is displayed at a time
+- also allows for 5x5 glyphs rather than 3x3
+- options screen is starting to get a little crowded with all the 3x3 glyphs

 jf settings
 - coarse (oct) & fine controls